mdsimpson42/converse/_posts/2025-08-11-getting-help.md

 ## 1. Talk to your line manager

 Your first port of call should be your line manager.
 They may be able to provide support or make accommodations for you if you are struggling.
+It has to be said that, we must be realistic.
+It will not always be possible to push back deadlines or divert additional resources to support someone who is struggling.
+But a good leader will be sympathetic, supportive and do what they can, even if that is just signposting other resources.

-As I said in my [how to support your team blog post]({{site.baseurl}}/2025/06/22/supporting-your-team), there may be limits to what your line manager can do to support you.
-And, sadly, this question often seems to come from people submitting anonymously, who are asking where to get help if their line manager is unwilling or unable to provide the support they need.
+Sadly, the question "where can I got to get support?" often seems to come from people asking where to get help if their line manager is unwilling or unable to provide the support they need.
 It can be frustrating, as I know all too well.
 It can also feel like they are not taking your concerns seriously.
-However, we do have to be realistic.
-It will not always be possible to push back deadlines or divert additional resources to support someone who is struggling.

 But don't worry, there are other places you can go to get help.

 ## 2. Mental Health First Aiders